Please read the AF&RS Employee Information Privacy Notice on our website, as a lot of the information there also applies to you.

 - Police & Fraud Officers – under our legal duty to ensure the protection and detection of crime.

-In the event that we may transfer your personal information outside the European Union, we will ensure that it is given suitable protection.
+If we need to transfer your personal information outside the European Union, we will ensure it is given suitable protection.

 All requests to exercise your individual data rights will be reviewed on a case by case basis.